akhiiasati/QuickField_Touch_Sensor_Simulations/README.md

 # Simulated Examples
-Below are the sensor designs simulated in this project:
+> Below are the detailed sensor designs and simulation case studies included in this project, each highlighting a unique configuration and analysis technique to understand touch sensing mechanisms:

 ## Example 1: Touch Sensor Capacitance